ameybhosle212/waetherProject/README.md

  Deployed on Vercel Link : https://waether-project.vercel.app/
- Only Frontend working ,backend yet not working .
+ Only Frontend working ,backend yet not working on vercel.